streamlit/docs/content/deploy/community-cloud/manage-your-app/_index.md

 ### App hibernation

+All apps without traffic for one weekday will go to sleep.
+The system checks apps for inactivity throughout each day as follows:

+- Tuesday through Friday: All apps without traffic for 24 hours (one day) will go to sleep.
-All apps without traffic for 7 consecutive days will automatically go to sleep.
+- Saturday through Monday: All apps without traffic for 72 hours (three days) will go to sleep.

 This is done to alleviate resources and allow the best communal use of the platform!
-If you would like to keep your app awake, simply visit the app to create traffic or commit your app's repository, even if it's an empty commit!
+If you would like to keep your app awake, simply visit the app or commit to your app's repository, even if it's an empty commit!

-If left alone your app will go to sleep at the 7 day mark.
-When someone visits the app after this, they will see the sleeping page:
+When someone visits a sleeping app, they will see the sleeping page:

 <div style={{ maxWidth: '80%', margin: 'auto' }}>
 <Image alt="App state: Zzzz.
 This app has gone to sleep due to inactivity." src="/images/streamlit-community-cloud/app-state-zzzz.png" />